-- 5.15 The HRA screening identified the potential for likely significant effects arising from non-physical disturbance at River Itchen SAC and Solent & Southampton Water SPA/Ramsar, where development is within 500m of a European site; or where development could occur on functionally linked land (FLL) associated with these sites.
-Several site allocations (KW1, KW2, NA1, W3, W4, W5, W6, W7, W9, W10, CC3) are within 500m of the SAC and SH2 is within 500m of the SPA/Ramsar.
-A number of policies also permit development outside of site allocations. - 5.16 The potential for these effects arises for the same reasons as for physical damage and loss of habitat, i.e. some allocations known to be within 500m and some unknowns relating to development locations and FLL. - 5.17 Non-physical disturbance (light, noise and vibration) can result in species not using a habitat, but can also discourage movement between habitat (fragmentation). - 5.18 As with effects relating to physical damage and loss of habitat, Policy NE1 provides the main general protection of the European sites.
-Policies D5 and NE5 provide additional general protection for biodiversity.
+- 5.18 The HRA screening identified the potential for likely significant effects arising from non-physical disturbance at River Itchen SAC and Solent & Southampton Water SPA/Ramsar, where development is within 500m of a Habitats Site; or where development could occur on functionally linked land (FLL) associated with these sites.
+Several site allocations (KW1, KW2, NA1, NA3, W3, W4, W5, W6, W7, W9, W10, CC3) are within 500m of the SAC and SH2 is within 500m of the SPA/Ramsar.
+A number of policies also permit development outside of site allocations. - 5.19 The potential for these effects arises for the same reasons as for physical damage and loss of habitat, i.e. some allocations known to be within 500m and some unknowns relating to development locations and FLL. - 5.20 Non-physical disturbance (light, noise and vibration) can result in species not using a habitat, but can also discourage movement between habitat (fragmentation).